Menu

 So here's some observations; bear in mind they are conjectural for being anecdotal subjective experiences filtered through memory.
 But I don't think this subjectivity rules out their value.

--The art world seems to have been colonized by academia in the last 40 years or so.
+-The art world seems to have been radically colonized by academia in the last 40 years or so.
 I would venture to say that academia holds an almost complete hegemony over the visual arts, particularly at the institutional level, in my community and country.

 -My instructors in the 70's were generally working artists, or had been.
-They might work as illustrators, costume designers at the opera, create displays at the museum or science center, and, in the Fine Arts Department where I studied, they would also be exhibiting at commercial and public galleries.
+They might work as illustrators, costume designers at the opera, create displays at the museum or science center, and, in the Fine Arts Department where I studied, they would also be exhibiting regularly at commercial and public galleries.
 Most were teaching part time.
-The teaching, for working artists, was a relatively well paid gig that could make the difficult and fickle existence of being a working artist a bit more secure, as well as providing the satisfaction of passing on skills to a new generation.
+The teaching, for working artists, was a relatively well paid gig that could make the difficult and fickle existence of being a working artist slightly more secure, as well as providing the satisfaction of passing on skills to a new generation of working artists.
 In fact, I returned to my art college to instruct drawing and painting for a period of about 5 years whilst exhibiting and working as an art director and background painter for animated films.
 It still seems sensible to me that occupational artists should teach artists.
-It seems very different today.
-The visual arts now seem to be taught largely by a technocratic cadre of full time or aspiring-to-be full time 'regularized' or tenured professional 'art educators'.
-They are usually not full time working artists and who might never even have tried to earn their crust as an artist; perhaps they do a bit of their own art on weekends or holidays and call it research.
-This new model actually deprives working artists of potential supplementary income instructing.
-Furthermore, if whoever teaches art to a new generation defines art for that new generation consider how the meaning of art might change when it is instructed by professional teachers and not working artists.
+But things seem very different today.
+The visual arts now seem to be taught largely by a cadre of full time or aspiring-to-be full time 'regularized' or tenured professional 'art educators'.
+They are usually not full time working artists and have probably never tried to earn their crust as an artist; at best they do a bit of their own art on weekends or holidays and call it 'research'.
+This new model actually deprives actual working artists of potential supplementary income instructing, made worse by the fact that official government funded art programs are funded generously by governments.

 (posted on 8 Jun 2023)